raynaluzier/vsphere-go-sdk/docs/common.md

 ## GetFileType
 Takes in the path to a file and extracts the file extension.
-The file extension is then returned.
+The file extension (without leading ".") is then returned.

 This supports the `CheckFileConvert` function which uses an image's primary Artifactory download URI to determine the image type and then converts it to a VMX as appropriate in prep to import it into vCenter.
 The download URI used should end with OVA, OVF, or VMTX.